aurangzeb1917/Mod-Player-1/README.md

 # Mod-Player
 A Emotion Based Music Player

 A  project for CS299 Innovation Lab at IIT Patna by Md.
-Aurangzeb
+Aurangzeb & Kaustubh Sharma